"We are indeed a race of wonder women."

 - An Axe to Grind: In Rebirth she has a giant god forged battle axe she names Mistress.

-- Archer Archetype: Well known for using a bow and arrow in combat.
+- Archer Archetype: Well known for using a bow and arrow in combat and is rather antisocial and arrogant.
 In ''Redhood And The Outlaws' title she gains a magical Bow with fire powers made by the god Ra.

 - Anti-Hero Substitute: Took over as Wonder Woman for a brief time during The '90s.